Skip to content

 SELECT * FROM my_table LIMIT 100;

-This will show you the first ten rows of your data—kind of like a sneak peek to make sure everything looks alright.
+This will show you the first hundred rows of your data, kind of like a sneak peek to make sure everything looks alright.
 The Query Editor v2 makes it easy to run queries and see your results instantly.

 Wrapping Up